Close

 One of the amazing things about traveling the world is experiencing different places in different seasons.
 Many countries have seasons that are especially attractive to visitors, like Japan’s sakura (cherry blossom) season.

 In Italy, we are incredibly lucky.
 Due to the country’s size, geography, and topography, there are incredible places to visit throughout the year.
-So to help you with your trip planning for 2020, we’ve narrowed it down.
+So to help you with your trip planning to Italy, we’ve narrowed it down.

 Today, let’s look at Italy in each season and talk about a few places to focus on for each.